How to Boost Metabolism Naturally is a common question in most people, especially those looking to lose weight and improve their health.

 You’ll often hear people talk about metabolism when discussing weight loss, nutrition, and health.
 This is because your metabolism controls how your body creates and uses the energy it gets from the food you eat.

 A high metabolism may facilitate high energy expenditure and promote weight loss, while a slow metabolism may lower your energy needs and cause weight gain.
-You will also love How To Lower Cholesterol Naturally.
+You will also love, How To Increase Insulin Sensitivity Naturally, How To Stop Sugar Cravings, and How To Lower Cholesterol Naturally.

 What Causes Slow Metabolism?

 Whether your body is quick or slow to change the food you eat into energy depends on your genes.
 And although some people don’t have an issue burning calories even at rest, some may find it extremely difficult.
 Unfortunately, you can’t change your genes; however, you can incorporate other lifestyle changes to facilitate your metabolism.
 We’ll be covering more on this within the article.

 Hormonal imbalances may slow down your energy expenditure, especially in women.

 Conditions such as overactive or underactive thyroid and diabetes may put havoc on your metabolism.

 Stress may also contribute to the release of cortisol, a stress hormone that temporarily puts on hold all the normal body processes causing a slow metabolism.
 Also, see Natural Hormonal Imbalance Treatment.

 If you’re getting less than seven hours of sleep each night, it could be lowering your metabolism.
 When we don’t get enough sleep, levels of leptin—the satiety hormone that signals our brains that we’ve had enough to eat—drop.
 This means we end up eating more (and more often) throughout the day.
 In other words, lack of sleep increases appetite and causes overeating.